You may not know it, but as you’re reading this, your liver is working hard to keep your body healthy.

 Your liver converts the nutrients in your diet into substances your body can use and store.
 It also helps convert toxic substances into harmless substances to keep your body healthy.

 When your liver is infected by the hepatitis C virus (HCV), it becomes inflamed.
 This makes it more difficult for the liver to process blood and filter toxins from your body.
-Over time, the liver can become severely damaged.
-So what exactly is hepatitis C, and how can you avoid it?
+Over time, the liver can become severely damaged and the risk of cancer increases.
+So what exactly is hepatitis C, how is it tied to cancer, and how can you avoid it?

 An infection of the liver, hepatitis C can range from a mild illness lasting only a few weeks to a serious, lifelong illness.
 It is transmitted or spread when the blood from a hepatitis C-infected person enters the blood stream of someone who is not infected.